DarkSideMoon/QuartzCronGenerator/README.md

 # QuartzCronGenerator

-## Bootstrap-5 Cron Expressions generator ⚙️
+## Bootstrap-5 Cron expressions generator ⚙️

 **msCron** is a Jquery plug-in which helps you to build cron expressions.
 **msCron** generated expressions are based on `Quartz` cron format.